-His career in the academe began in 1935 at the University of North Carolina at Chapel Hill.
-Three years later, however, he moved to Princeton University and this was where he stayed until 1976.
-After his time in Princeton, he worked at the University of Texas for ten years until 1986, where he was made the director of The Center for Theoretical Physics.
+His career in the academe began in 1935 at the University of North Carolina at Chapel Hill as an associate professor.
+Three years later he moved to Princeton University, initially as an assistant professor and he remained at Princeton until 1976.
+After his time in Princeton, he worked at the University of Texas for ten years until 1986, where he was the director of The Center for Theoretical Physics.

 Compared to other scholars who focused on their work for science, Wheeler gave a high importance to his teaching career.
-This was seen and proved because even after he was already a famous physicist, he still taught physics to freshmen as well as sophomore students with the thought that young minds were the most important minds.
+This was seen and proved because even after he was already a famous physicist, he still taught physics to freshmen as well as sophomore students with the view that young minds were the most important minds.
 Some of his most famous students were Kip Thorne, Richard Feynman, Jacob Bekenstein, and Hugh Everett.
-When he died in the year 2008, he had been able to supervise more PhD and senior undergraduates who were working on their theses compared to any other professor in Princeton’s physics department.
+When Wheeler died in 2008, he had supervised more doctorates and senior undergraduates who were working on their theses compared to any other professor in Princeton’s physics department.

 Contributions to Physics

-He made a number of important contributions to physics, especially particle physics.
-It was in 1937 when he introduced what is now known as the S-Matrix, which is now an indispensable tool for the study of particle physics.
-He had also been one of the proponents of nuclear fission alongside Enrico Fermi and Niels Bohr.
-Two years after he created the S-Matrix, he along with Niels Bohr, worked on the liquid drop model used for nuclear fission.
+Wheeler made a number of important contributions to physics, especially particle physics.
+In 1937 he introduced what is now known as the S-Matrix, which is now an indispensable tool for the study of particle physics.
+He was also one of the proponents of nuclear fission alongside Enrico Fermi and Niels Bohr.
+Two years after he devised the S-Matrix, he worked on the liquid drop model used for nuclear fission together with Niels Bohr.

 The Manhattan Project and Wheeler’s Personal Involvement

-John Archibald Wheeler was 33 when he received a postcard from his brother, Joe, who was fighting in the front lines back in the Second World War.
+Wheeler was 33 years old when he received a postcard from his brother, Joe, who was fighting in the front lines during the Second World War.
 The postcard had just two words and it read: “Hurry up.”
-Joe had been aware of what John Archibald was working on, and hoped that by this time, whatever comes from the nuclear fission experiments can also be used for the Second World War, and to help end it.
+Joe had been aware of what John Archibald was working on, and hoped that by this time, whatever comes from the nuclear fission experiments could also be used for the Second World War, and help end it.

-Wheeler then worked as quickly as he possibly could, and he was able to do so at the Manhattan Project at the Hanford Site in Washington.
-The project was completed, and it was in Jornada del Muerto Desert in New Mexico where physicists detonated the first ever nuclear explosion in the history of mankind.
+He then worked as quickly as he possibly could on the Manhattan Project at the Hanford Site in Washington.
+When the project was completed, at Jornada del Muerto Desert in New Mexico, physicists detonated the first ever nuclear explosion in the history of mankind.
 In Hanford, John Archibald was hoping that he wasn’t too late in making this happen.
-Little did he know that around that time, Joe had already been dead.
+Little did he know that around that time, his brother Joe had already been killed.

-He was devastated after learning the news, and he had hoped that if they started earlier and completed sooner, he could have helped save millions of lives—including his brother Joe’s.
-After the conclusion of his work in the Manhattan Project, he went back to Princeton University to get back to his academic career.
+Wheeler was devastated after learning the news, and considered that if they had started earlier and completed sooner, he could have helped save millions of lives—including his brother Joe’s.
+After the conclusion of his work in the Manhattan Project, he returned to Princeton University to resume his academic career.

-It was in 1957 when he introduced the term “wormhole” to the scientific community.
+In 1957 Wheeler introduced the term “wormhole” to the scientific community.
 He had been working on mathematical extensions concerning the Theory of General Relativity when he described the wormholes as “tunnels” in the space-time continuum.
-He was able to work on geometrodynamics which was concerned with electromagnetism and gravitation, mainly the geometrical properties of the curved space-time continuum.
-Since it was aiming at identifying matter and space, it was thought that geometrodynamics was the continuation of philosophy (of nature) as thought of by Spinoza and Descartes.
+He worked on geometrodynamics, which was concerned with electromagnetism and gravitation, focusing on the geometrical properties of the curved space-time continuum.
+Since his research was aimed at identifying matter and space, it was thought that geometrodynamics was the continuation of philosophy (of nature) as thought of by Spinoza and Descartes.
 However, the geometrodynamics idea of Wheeler was unable to explain some important observed physical phenomena such as why electrons, muons, and fermions exist.
 Because of this, he abandoned this theory in the 1970s.

-In 1967 he used the term black hole when he gave a talk at the NASA Goddard Institute of Space Studies.
-He had also been a pioneer when it comes to quantum gravity, which is what happens to be the “wave function of the Universe.”
+He used the term black hole in 1967 when giving a talk at the NASA Goddard Institute of Space Studies.
+He was also a pioneer when it comes to quantum gravity, the “wave function of the universe.”

-In 1979, he had some words with the American Association for the Advancement of Science when he asked them to expel parapsychology which he called as a kind of pseudoscience.
-It was admitted as a kind of scientific field ten years earlier after Margaret Mead requested it.
-He said that he did not oppose the research which parapsychology does, but that it should have more convincing tests before being part of the AAAs.
+Wheeler requested the American Association for the Advancement of Science *(AAAS) in 1979 expel parapsychology, which he considered a pseudoscience.
+It had been admitted as a type of scientific field ten years earlier after Margaret Mead requested it.
+He said that he did not oppose the research which parapsychology does, but that it should have more convincing tests before being part of the AAAS.
 His request was not granted and parapsychology is still credited by the AAAS to this day.

-In 1997, he was awarded the Wolf Prize in Physics because of his contributions, which included the Participatory Anthropic Principle during his time in Princeton among other significant contributions to physics.
-It was on the 13th of April when he died from pneumonia.
+He was awarded the Niels Bohr International Gold Medal in 1982.
+In 1997, he was awarded the Wolf Prize in Physics for his scientific contributions, which included the Participatory Anthropic Principle during his time at Princeton and for other significant contributions to physics.
+His autobiography ” Geons, Black Holes, and Quantum Foam: A Life in Physics” was published in 1998.
+On the 13th of April 2008 he died from pneumonia.
 He was 96, and he died in Hightstown, New Jersey.